FAQs For Attendees - 2018

 A: Your total cost will depend on whether or not you are staying on campus and if you so, whether you are paying for a shared or single room.

-If you are not staying on campus, but wish to purchase a meal ticket, the cost is $148.
+If you are not staying on campus, you can purchase a meal ticket separately.

 Your total could be: